solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Search explorer is open.
 The search button is selected.
 The search result is highlighted.](media/search-audio-result.png "Search Result")

-### Task 3: Implementing Cognitive Services for audio processing
+### Task 3: Implementing Cognitive Search for a unified search experience

 In this task, we will look into the implementation of Cognitive Search used to search data extracted from claims documents, patient audio recording transcriptions, and healthcare analytics.